 Our staff members’ and partners’ ideas, their courage, and their experiences of responding to previous crises are the foundation of our work; they have been our greatest strength in the past and they will be again for this response.Mathias Mogge CEO of Welthungerhilfe

-The Impacts of Covid-19 in the Countries where we work
+The impacts of COVID-19 in the countries we work in

 Without rapid and forward-looking action, coronavirus in Africa could lead to a humanitarian disaster of enormous proportions.